codebykat/blog/source/_posts/2013-05-23-using-coderay-for-gorgeous-octopress-codeblocks.markdown

 ~~~~~
 {:lang="ruby"}

-You can also embed inline code using a single backtick, which is invoked like this: <code>`print 'hello'`{:lang="ruby"}</code> and looks like this: `print 'hello'`{:lang="ruby"}
+You can embed inline code using a single backtick, which is invoked like this: <code>`print 'hello'`{:lang="ruby"}</code> and looks like this: `print 'hello'`{:lang="ruby"}

 ### Some gotchas:

 * CodeRay doesn't support all the same languages as RDiscount (shell, for one, is noticeably missing).
 There's a list of supported languages on [the homepage](http://coderay.rubychan.de/).
 * The codeblock Liquid tag will still work, but will invoke the default (Pygments) syntax highlighting.
-* The backtick syntax for codeblocks (as seen in GitHub Flavored Markdown) is not supported by kramdown.
-* For fenced, the number of tildes in the opening fence is arbitrary, but the closing fence needs to have "at least as many".
+* The opening fence can be as many tildes as you want (at least three); the closing fence needs to have at least as many as the opening fence did.
 * Make sure to leave a blank line above any blocks and put the language declaration on its own line.
 * The language declaration has [apparently changed](https://github.com/gettalong/kramdown/pull/15) to `{:.language-ruby}` in kramdown 0.14, and you will additionally be able to specify the language after the first fence.
 Neither of these is working for me on kramdown 0.13.

 ## 4. Bonus Round: Captions!

 So, this is all pretty cool, but the one thing I really missed from the default codeblocks was the neat captions with optional links.
-At first I tried putting them in manually, and then realized that was silly, and I should just write a plugin based on the default code_block.rb plugin that uses CodeRay for its syntax highlighting.
+At first I tried putting them in manually, and then realized that was silly, and I should just write a plugin based on the default code_block.rb plugin.

-A bit of hacking later, and voilà:
+A bit of hacking later, and [voilà](https://github.com/codebykat/blog/blob/2f6c9615c02869dca5f52921ac5eb7e0b35a6427/plugins/code_ray_block.rb).
+A plugin that uses the same pretty captions as the default codeblocks, but runs it through CodeRay for syntax highlighting.

 Place this in your plugins directory, and you can use a {% raw %}{% coderay %}{% endraw %} tag with the same syntax as the default {% raw %}{% codeblock %}{% endraw %}.

-I adjusted the margin of the caption in an inline style to scoot the codeblock up a little bit -- this cuts off the rounded edges at the top, which look awkward otherwise.
+I adjusted the margin of the caption in an inline style to scoot the codeblock up a little bit -- this cuts off the rounded edges at the top, so the code section looks attached to the caption.

 It also helps to set the border colors of the codeblocks to match the captions:

-{% coderay sass/custom/_styles.scss lang:css %}
+{% coderay sass/custom/_styles.scss lang:css https://github.com/codebykat/blog/commit/23a74f1d96f0f592dab34c5003afefc99c75e026 %}
 .CodeRay pre, p code, li code {
   border: 1px solid #565656;
   border-top-color: #cbcbcb;